• Skip to main content

 Hudi's parents are concerned about his weight and health and encourage him to go out for a sports team.
 Hudi's imaginary friend, Chunky, convinces him to try baseball but Hudi's talents lie not in sports.
 Hudi, the only Mexican-Jewish kid in his Texas neighborhood, prefers theater and comedy.
 An uplifting and funny graphic novel with a very likable protagonist.
 Ages 8 and up.

-Roller Girl book cover
+Roller Girl by Victoria Jamieson book cover

 Roller Girl by Victoria Jamieson